-We are aware that noise from low flying helicopters can present a risk to pets, livestock or even someone you know.
-That is why our specialised pilots remain alert for livestock and, where possible, change course to avoid unsettling animals.
+We're aware that noise from low flying helicopters can present a risk to pets, livestock or even someone you know.
+That's why our specialised pilots remain alert for livestock and, where possible, change course to avoid unsettling animals.

 Register now and we'll call you